spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/01-add-backup-location.md

 3. Click on the **Add New Backup Location** button.

 4. Fill out the following input fields.
+Refer to the table below for more information.

 	|**Configuration Field**|**Value**|
 	|---|---|